KDE/krita/3rdparty/README.md

     set PYTHONHOME=%BUILDROOT%/i (only if you want to build your own python) set PATH=BUILDROOT\i\bin\;BUILDROOT\i\lib;%PATH%
     cmake ..\krita\3rdparty -DEXTERNALS_DOWNLOAD_DIR=/dev/d -DINSTALL_ROOT=/dev/i  -G "MinGW Makefiles"

+- If you want to build Qt and some other dependencies with parallel jobs, add `-DSUBMAKE_JOBS=<n>` to the cmake command where <n> is the number of jobs to run (if your PC has 4 CPU cores, you might want to set it to 5).

 3. build the packages: